tenox7/tenoxvga/README.md

 The best LCD panels for TT and TenoxVGA are NEC 1990SXi however generally most older NEC LCD panels support 1:1 / scaling off.

-Alternatively if you cannot find an lcd panel with scaling off you can use Extron [RGB-HDMI 300 scaler](https://www.extron.com/product/rgbhdmi300a).
+If you cannot find a suitable LCD panel, anternatively you can use Extron [RGB-HDMI 300 scaler](https://www.extron.com/product/rgbhdmi300a).
 They can be found on eBay for less than $100.
-The Extron scaler will be able to correctly scale and adjust the image, including 100% contrast and display it on any regular HDMI based LCD panel.
+The Extron scaler will be able to correctly pre-scale and pre-adjust the image (including 100% contrast) to correctly display it on any modern day HDMI based LCD panel.

 ## Ordering